williamsbdev/streamlit-azure-examples/cli-app-services/README.md

   --api 00000003-0000-0000-c000-000000000000
 ```

+This may fail as it may already be applied.

 #### Connect application with AAD

 In order to update the application authentication to use AAD, we will need the following values: